Taking exams

 How to prepare

-It's probably not the first time you must prepare for and take exams.
+It's probably not your first time preparing for and taking exams.

 You know how it's done!